Sajgolo/Sajgolo/About.md

-- 👋 Hi, I’m Szymon
+-  Hi, I’m Sajgon
 - 🛠️ I’m interested in Frontend DEV
-- 🌱 I’m currently learning  HTML and CSS
+- 🌱 What I"m currently learning?
+HTML, CSS and some JS.
-- 📫 How to reach me Write to me
+-  How you can catch me?
+Write to me on Discord:  ._sajgon_.
-- 🎓 Languages : Polisch⬜🟥, Englisch
+- 🎓 Languages: Polisch⬜🟥 and Englisch

 <!---